Dyson Zone: your questions answered about the crazy air-purifying headphones

 But what about audio quality?

-40mm, 16 ohm, neodymium speaker drivers sit at the heart of the audio system.
+40mm, 16 ohm, neodymium drivers sit at the heart of the audio system.
 The frequency range is from 6Hz-21kHz.
-We’d expect some powerful sound from these drivers, with deep bass notes.
-EQ setting has been developed by Dyson internally, but can’t be adjusted.
-However, you can choose from three modes: Dyson EQ (enhanced), Bass Boost (bassy) and Neutral (flatter response curve).
+There’s some powerful sound from these drivers, with deep bass notes.
+The EQ setting has been developed by Dyson internally, but can’t be adjusted.
+However, you can choose from two other modes: Bass Boost (bassy) and Neutral (flatter response curve).

 There are 11 microphones used in Dyson Zone, eight of which are for advanced noise-cancelling due to the motors used.
 The ANC system monitors surrounding sounds 384,000 times a second.
-This sets up the headphones quite nicely for some impressive noise cancellation.
+This sets up the headphones quite nicely for some impressive noise cancellation to counteract the air compressors.
 Like many other headsets, there are two microphones using beamforming and noise suppression tech to make voice calls clearer

 To answer candidly, we’re still not entirely sure.
 Dyson Zone is designed to purify air while you’re out and about, coupling it with headphones to keep you entertained.
 If you’re someone that wore a mask to combat pollution pre-pandemic, this might be for you.
 It’ll be more effective than a mask, and with the headphones built-in, you only need to carry around one device.